Quick Summary

 This feedback loop is complete now, so teams can rely on data to make decisions and improve the application for the next release.

 Automation and continuous integration help speed up software delivery with DevOps.
 Teams that perform well deploy code on demand, restoring service faster and significantly reducing time to market.
-DORA documents that you’re deploying 24 times faster with DevOps teams with fewer incidents.

 DevOps also eliminates centralized departments that separate the development and operations teams.
 Hence, it enables smooth communication between developers and operation teams and performs faster detection of issues.
 Doing it this way results in a faster issue resolution and a more stable product.

 Continuous testing and monitoring are part of the DevOps process that attempts to reduce production failures.
 Rollbacks happen fast with automation, and downtime is minimal.
-Organizations with DevOps have 30% fewer failures, says Mckinsey.

 With DevOps, we can be scaled seamlessly using cloud services combined with containerization (especially docker & Kubernetes).
 In addition, it becomes more agile, adapting quickly to new business needs and customers’ demands.
-A Forrester report shows that 74% of DevOps users are more efficient at scaling IT resources.

 DevOps is an undeniable benefit, but implementing the DevOps cycle is challenging for some organizations.
 Transitioning from a pure DevOps environment to a fully integrated DevOps creates challenges, but these challenges can be countered with proper techniques and tools.
 Here are some DevOps challenges you might face during its implementation: